Spring 2026 Art History

 History of Chicago Architecture

 3 hours.
 Field trips required at a nominal fee.
-Creative Arts, and Past course.
+UIC GE Creative Arts, and UIC GE Past course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method